lemlac/mulem/docs/reference.md

 print("{x}")         -- "1", the pointer successfully mutated `x`.
 ```

 Sometimes, it's necessary to dig deep into the unsafe territory.
-Mulang normally prevents you from doing this unless you mark the code with `@unsafe`.
+Mulem normally prevents you from doing this unless you mark the code with `@unsafe`.
 The `^` is the symbol associated with pointers, analogues to `?` for maybes, `!` for results, and `#` for arrays.
 It can be used in type notation, but it's also the operator to dereference a pointer.
 Thy type must be known at compile-time.
 Dereferencing an opaque pointer `ptr` is a compile-time error.
 In the type notation, `T^` prevents the pointer from mutating its memory or `T^mu` allows mutation with `^ =` (dereference + assignment).

 ```
 @unsafe do                   -- Allow pointer manipulation in this block.